naman520/naman520/README.md

 - 👋 Hi, I’m @naman520
 - 👀 I’m interested in PYTHON & FULL STACK DEVELOPMENT
-- 🌱 I’m currently student B. TECH CSE
+- 🌱 I’m currently student B.TECH CSE
-- 💞️ I’m looking to collaborate on PYTHON
+- 💞️ I can work in c++ and python as well.Always willing to gain knowledge.
-- 📫 How to reach me INSTAGRAM
+- 📫

 <!---
 naman520/naman520 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.